YSHebron/cs21-mp2-scp-extension/README.md

 Please see my Documentation Intro (`For Submission\Hebron_Yenzy_202003090_LAB4.pdf`) or the MIPS Green Sheet (`MIPS Green Sheet (Berkeley).pdf`) for the MIPS32 instruction formats.
 You may also consult Appendix B of Harris & Harris (2013) or the Project 2 Specs for the complete instruction set and their expected effect.

-Our technical documentation skills were also sharpened by this project, one that require line-by-line explanation of code.
-Discussed in the documentation are the following (per added instruction):
+Our technical documentation skills were also sharpened by this project, one that required *line-by-line* explanation of code.
+Discussed in the documentation *per added instruction* are:
 * HDL edits
 * Testbench for simulations.
 * Test code (in assembly and in machine code) for verifying if the extended instruction set is working.
 * Demonstration that the processor can now successfully execute the instruction required.

+Extreme care was also taken to maintain the baseline integrity of the single cycle MIPS processor.
+That is, we extended the capability of the CPU *without breaking anything* in the process.

 The video documentation may be accessed through this link:

 ### **Requirements**
+It is suggested for you to only watch the video documentation or skim through the written documentation due to the tediousness of the subject.
+However, if you wish to verify this endeavor's results on your end, the following would be needed.
-- Windows 10 or higher (for running the latest Xilinx Vivado distribution).
+- Windows 10 or higher (for running the latest Xilinx Vivado distribution or EDA playground).
--
 - MARS v4.5.
 A Java program for teaching, compiling, and running MIPS32 Assembly.
 Download: http://courses.missouristate.edu/kenvollmar/mars/download.htm

 Note: There is already a packaged `mars.jar` file in `"For Submission\"`.